AdobeDocs/commerce-extensibility/src/pages/webhooks/responses.md

 ### Replace operation

-The `replaces` operation causes Commerce to replace a value in triggered event arguments for the provided `path`
+The `replace` operation causes Commerce to replace a value in triggered event arguments for the provided `path`

 Field | Type     | Description
 --- |----------| ---
-`op` | required | `replace`
+`op` | Required | Contains `replace`.
-`path` | required | specifies the path at which the value should be replaced with the provided `value` `value` | required | specifies the new value that replaces the value by provided `path`, can be as a single or in the array format
+`path` | Required | Specifies the path at which the value should be replaced with the provided `value`.
+`value` | Required | Specifies the replacement value.
+This can be as a single value or in an array format.
-`instance` | optional | specifies the DataObject class name which should be created based on `value` and used as value to replaced by path `path`.
+`instance` | Optional | Specifies the `DataObject` class name to create, based on the  `value` and added to the provided `path`.

-For example, we want to a replace a nested element in the triggered event result payload:
+The following example replaces a nested element in the triggered event result payload:

 ```php
 $result = [